Airlock as a Service Knowledge Base

 Critical Secrets

-There are secrets, such as the Tenant IAM database connection, that are provided by Airlock SaaS and that cannot be changed by admins.
-If you created your configuration using any template by Airlock SaaS, you may need to add some secrets.
-More precisely, in our templates, there are secret values that must not be used in production.
-Make sure to update these values, by adding secrets, before using such a configuration:
+Some secrets (e.g., the tenant IAM database connection) are provided by Airlock as a Service and cannot be changed by administrators.
+If you create your configuration from an Airlock as a Service template, you may need to add additional secrets.
+In particular, templates can contain placeholder secret values that must not be used in production.
+Replace these placeholders by adding the required secrets before using the configuration in production:

 Airlock IAM mode